RLR64/Soundwave-Audio-Pack/README.md

 2. Normalize audio at appropriate sample rate
 3. Convert to MP3 320kbps for high quality
 4. Convert to MP3 192kbps for smaller file sizes
+5. Compress audio files using a modern compression inspired by Audacity

 ## Format Recommendations